msupply-foundation/conforma-docs/content/docs/about/introduction.md

 ## A little bit about us

-Conforma has been developed by the team at [the mSupply Foundation](https://msupply.foundation/about) - a friendly bunch who’s primary aim is to create useful, open-source software to provide healthcare solutions in low to middle-income countries.
+Conforma has been developed by the team at [the mSupply Foundation](https://msupply.foundation/about) - a friendly bunch whose primary aim is to create useful, open-source software to provide healthcare solutions in low to middle-income countries.

 Creating Conforma has been a labour of love — thousands of hours of work.
 We hope you find it a joy to use, and that it results in your organisation being able to perform its role accurately, quickly and to a high standard.